Lime Kiln Point State Park

 Photographing at Lime Kiln

-After our short tour of the Island we drove back to Lime the park in time for evening light and sunset.
+After our short tour of the Island, we drove back to Lime the park in time for evening light and sunset.
 The lighthouse is the most obvious subject matter here.
-However, there are also great views south to the Olympic Mountains.
+However, there are also great views south of the Olympic Mountains.
 I found them to work well as a backdrop for telephoto shots of freighters, and also on their own.
-Of course there is also the marine life.
-You’ll definitely need a good telephoto lens for photographing killer whales.
+Of course, there is also marine life.
+You’ll need a good telephoto lens for photographing killer whales.

 Lime Kiln Point Lighthouse #64939 Purchase

-The lighthouse photographs best in the evening and sunset.
+The lighthouse photographs are best in the evening and sunset.
 There are plenty of excellent spots on the rocky shore to set up different compositions.
-A variety of focal lengths will work here, from wide to short telephoto.
-The classic south side view of the lighthouse will be illuminated much better in winter, when the sun is further south.
+A variety of focal lengths will work here, from wide to short telephotos.
+The classic south-side view of the lighthouse will be illuminated much better in winter when the sun is further south.
 However, at that time you’ll need to create a wide panoramic to include the sunset and structure in the same frame.
 In summer the north side will be in sunlight.
 Then you can photograph the lighthouse looking south with the Olympic Mountains as a backdrop.
-Unfortunately from this angle there are few spots to set up your tripod, so getting a good composition may be difficult.
+Unfortunately from this angle, there are few spots to set up your tripod, so getting a good composition may be difficult.